franBec/pollitoDev/content/en/blog/2023-12-28-contract-driven-dev.md

 You can take the programmer out of work, but not the programming out of the programmer.
 So, as a side personal project for these boring days, I decided to tackle the issue and create the equivalent of this super secret private library, but with stuff I can find on the internet that any dev can use.
 My two goals are:

-- The project must be a maven project, using the latest spring boot and Java available at the moment.
+- The project must be a maven project, using the latest Spring Boot and Java available at the moment.
 I'm flexible with this, cause I know that probably I'm gonna have to go down to Java 17.
-But I will try to stay on spring boot 3.
+But I will try to stay on Spring Boot 3.

-- Given open api yaml definitions + configurations, on build it must be able to generate interfaces that the controller can implement, and the feign clients interfaces can extend.
-For me this is just the amount of boilerplate needed to get the development started, though it is a personal preference.
+- Given openAPI Specifications (OAS) + configurations, on build it must be able to generate interfaces that the controller can implement, and the feign clients interfaces can extend.
+  - For me this is just the amount of boilerplate needed to get the development started, though it is a personal preference.
 I'm not gonna be messing with entities and database stuff in this stage.

 As a side but very important note, I don't know how to create libraries, and that is not the objective right now.
 At the moment, with having a pom.xml that works without much deprecated stuff in it, I'm more than satisfied.